 5. What Are The Best Marketing Channels To Attract Millennials?

-7. What Are The Best Methods for Attracting New Clients
+7. What Are The Best Methods for Attracting New Clients?

 Similarly to building brand awareness, the most effective method of attracting new clients was stated to be social media marketing.
-Then, businesses listed email marketing in second and paid media in third, event marketing and video marketing took the fourth and fifth spot whilst digital display and influencer marketing lagged behind.
+Then, businesses listed email marketing in second and paid media in third, event marketing and video marketing took the fourth and fifth spot while digital display and influencer marketing lagged behind.

 8. How Important Is Having a Secure Website Connection?

 Having a secure connection on your website is arguably even more important than having a good design, with 82% of customers stating that they would not use a website that has an insecure connection.
 Search engines will actually take penalize sites that don’t use the secure HTTPS protocol.

 9. Startup Marketing Spend Statistics